-Both subsidiaries of the Company are incorporated in England and Wales, and are dormant, having not traded since incorporation.
+The Company as well as both of its subsidiaries are incorporated in England and Wales.
+The subsidiaries are dormant, having not traded since incorporation.
 The Company holds 998 of the 1,000 ordinary shares of each subsidiary.
 The remaining shares are held by the directors of the subsidiary as nominees, who are also directors of the Company.